nefro313/rag_agent_chatbot/Readme.md

 ## 🧪 How to Test

 1. **Test the RAG functionality**:
-   - Download the `starxai.pdf` from the sidebar.
+   - Download the `starxai.pdf`  .
+To Know the Rag Source.
    - Ask questions like:
      - "What is the aim of the Starx AI technology?"
      - "Who is the CEO of Starx AI technology?"